 The video game craze began with the production of the first popular home consoles, like the Atari 2600, Commodore 64, Nintendo Entertainment System, and others.
 Today, we have Playstation, Wii, Xbox, and a bunch of games that can be installed on our PCs.
-The world of video gaming has gotten much bigger in the last few decades, as game companies are now spending millions of dollars on creating this type of entertainment.
+The world of video gaming has gotten much bigger in the last few decades, as game companies are now spending millions of dollars on creating this type of entertainment, ranging from most expected popular video game franchises to online casino games and their bonuses (those interested in an example can check it here).
 Considering how influential video games have become, many authors took upon a task to write books about them.
 Without further ado, here are some of the most popular books every gamer should read.

 Game Over by David Sheff

 Instead of praising the video gaming industry, Game Over focuses on the question: “How Nintendo zapped an American industry, captured your dollars, and enslaved your children?”
 At the time the book was published in 1993, Nintendo was the leading player in the world of video games with the release of SNES, the most advanced console at the time.
 The book focuses on the rise of this company and the fact that children are compulsively playing these games, being glued to the their television sets for hours.

 Console Wars by Blake J. Harris

 While Playstation and Xbox are nowadays trying to establish themselves as the companies with the best gaming console in the world, Nintendo and SEGA were once in the same position.
 The book Console Wars explores the history of these two companies and their battle to win gamers’ hearts in the middle of the video game craze in the ‘90s.
 The book also features extensive interviews with people that were at the heart of these events.

 Power-Up by Chris Kohler